Granular Templates

 Memory Management

-Element lifecycle is managed through the nodeRegistry system combining direct hooks and automatic observation.
+Element lifecycle is managed through direct property storage combined with automatic observation.

-- Automatic Cleanup - When elements are removed, all associated effects are disposed automatically
+__hella_effects,__hella_handlers) - Automatic Cleanup - When elements are removed, the observer recursively cleans all descendants

 - Memory Safety - Circular references are prevented through coordinated cleanup sequencing